Agenda

 - Patrick Meier, Robotics Lead, Strategy & Engagement, EPFL

-Lunch and the official opening of the exhibition
+Lunch, official opening of the exhibition and radical innovation posters presentation

 Parallel sessions: Training and carousel

-During this time, participants will have the opportunity to visit all the booths and explore the exhibition in its entirety.
+During this time, participants have the opportunity to thoroughly explore the exhibition by visiting all the booths.

 Announcing the winners of the 'Innovative robotics ideas competition'